PBarde2002/Notification-Of-Birthdays/Reminder_Juggernaut.md

 The ML model uses the code and directs the message at 12 am,using the Task Scehdular.
 Used Flask REST API for backend querying of model. react-force-graph module is used for displaying the data in map format.
-HTML/CSS/JS and React are used for building the UI and other features of the website.
+HTML/CSS/JS and React are used for building the UI and other features of the websit
-TMDB 5000 Movie DataSet is used for displaying movie info.
-GitHub repo link: GitHub
-Website link: Website

 🥢TECHNOLOGY STACK
 TOOLS AND TECHNOLOGIES THAT WE LEARNT IN THIS PROJECT:
 1.HTML AND CSS